vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 ## Pay homage to Zalgo

 Equipped with the tool to count things that open/close blocks but one question remains: What are we supposed to search for?
-Time to bring out the ol’ trusty regex hammer.
+Time to bring out the ol' trusty regex hammer.
 Let us define `pair_pat` as the pattern to pass to `s:GetOpenCloseCount()`:

 ```vim
 " All keywords that open blocks